eduarddrenth/Configuration/README.md

 At runtime this library tracks keys for which a default is used when no value is found.
 It tracks unused keys as well.

-You can stack features for settings such as caching, preparing keys and values, auto reloading, readonlyness, threadsafety, help for properties, reading / parsing from input.
-You can easily develop your own features for settings.
+You can declare multiple features for settings such as caching, preparing keys and values, auto reloading, readonlyness, threadsafety, help for properties, reading / parsing from input.
+You can also develop your own features for settings.